rod4n4m1/sre-manifesto/README.md

 ## An open-source site reliability engineer manifesto

+An open-source site reliability engineer manifesto of the SREs, by the SREs, for the SREs.

-Please check the [website](https://www.sre-manifesto.org) this repository builds using mkdocs and material theme.
+Please check our main [website](https://www.sre-manifesto.org) which this repository builds using the [mkdocs](https://www.mkdocs.org) and [Material](https://squidfunk.github.io/mkdocs-material/) theme.

 ## End